 Type of Trade

-How much money is required for options trading depends upon the fact that whether you are opening a position as a buyer or seller.
+Stock trading vs options trading has a huge difference especially when it comes to capital requirement.
+Further, how much money is required for options trading also depends upon the fact that whether you are opening a position as a buyer or seller.

-This is because, for option buying one needs to pay a premium while option sellers have to keep and maintain a required margin in the trading account the value of which is quite high and depends upon market trends, volatility, etc.
+This is because, for option buying one needs to pay a premium while sellers have to keep and maintain a required option trading margin in the trading account the value of which is quite high and depends upon market trends, volatility, etc.

 Even to sell 1 lot of Nifty the seller has to maintain around ₹1 lakh in the trading account.
 So, one can do option buying however, if you are aware of how option selling works, then you might have an idea of the margin that makes it impossible to sell options with low capital of ₹1000.